althomi3/flutterWeighliftingJournal/README.md

-# Flutter App: Muscle Strength Tracker for Female Climbers
+# Flutter App: Muscle Strength Tracker for Female Climbers check
 This is a mobile app developed with Flutter.
 The main purpose is to support female climbers growing body strength through tracking their muscle-targeted weight lifting.
 The app focuses on hobby climbers who have a basic understanding of exercising.

-## How to Run the App
+## How to Run the App check
 The app is available under the folllwing URL: https://muscle-growth-tracker-171aa.web.app/ It is recommended to open the app on a smartphone for best look and feel.
 The app is optimized for dimensions 390 x 844 which represents an iPhone 12 Pro.
 For testing responsitivity, it is recommended to use the dev tools in your browser.
 If you want to run the app via code, navigate to the src folder and start the app with <flutter run>.
 The source code and a rendered version of the Readme are available on Github: https://github.com/althomi3/flutterWeighliftingJournal/settings

-## Widget Code Structure with Atomic Design
+## Widget Code Structure with Atomic Design check
 The widget folder is structured following the atomic design approach by Brad Frost.
 Widgets are categorized according to their component complexity, e.g., molcules for simpler widgets or organism for views that integrate mutliple widgets.

 # Assignment Requirements
-## Clear Idea and Purpose
+## Clear Idea and Purpose check
 In today's Fitfluencer fog, it is challenging to understand how to train effectively for one's individual goals.
 In addition, sport apps often overload users with mainstream options and lack of intentional guidance.

 The idea and purpose of this app is to support female amateur climbers growing body strength through intentional, muscle-targeted weight lifting.
-The goal is achieved by educational elements, a training tracker which focuses on muscle instead of exercise as well as statictics focusing on training volume per muscle group.
+The goal is achieved by educational elements, a training tracker which focuses on muscle instead of exercise as well as statistics focusing on training volume per muscle group.

 The app supports intentional training to build strength over form or muscle mass.
 The focus group of female climbers was chosen because there are a lot of stereotypes about the need for looking muscled-up in climbing.
 However, looking muscled-up is not a reliable indicator for strength.
-Due to this glass barrier, female climbers often plateau and believe they cannot get better without looking pumped or simply won't be able to gain the required strength at all and loose interest.
+Due to this glass barrier, female climbers often plateau and believe they cannot get better without looking pumped or simply won't be able to gain the required strength at all and lose interest.
-Especially the educational components in the app help to understand advantages of the female body when it comes to strength and guide female climbers to set a healthy focus on themselfes.
+Especially the educational components in the app help to understand advantages of the female body when it comes to strength and guide female climbers to set a healthy focus on themselves.
 The statistics help to make progress in building strength visible.

 The focus on muscle training volume, which is the number of repititions * weight, was chosen as it is one key factor in building muscle strength.
 It focuses on achieving hypertrophy which describes the state of muscle growth > muscle breakdown.
-In addition, training volume provides the freedom to design the training for individual needs when it comes to weight and repitions as the same training volume can be achieved through various combinations.
+In addition, training volume provides the freedom to design the training for individual needs when it comes to weight and repititions as the same training volume can be achieved through various combinations.
 E.g., less weight and more reps or more weight and less reps.
 This makes training fit different time availabilities and personal preferences.
 More details can be found in the app.

 The idea and purpose are supported by the theme and visual language.
 It keeps a balance between a fresh and relaxed style especially through green mint colors and friendly, yet activating illustrations.
-At the same time, the dark aspects add a certain sport and and ambition factor.
+At the same time, the dark aspects add a certain sport and ambition factor.
 In addition, the visual style is present in both worlds, the gym world (often darker and black) and the climbing world (nature-driven and colorful/green).

 ## Architecture: 4 Screens and CRUD Pattern